bnb-chain/greenfield-docs/docs/guide/getting-started/interact-with-greenfield.md

 #### Policy Operation

-Users can run "./gnfd-cmd policy -h " to get help of permission operations.
+Users can run `./gnfd-cmd policy -h` to get help of permission operations.

-Users can use the "put" command to assign resource permissions to other accounts or groups (called principal), such as the permission to delete objects.
+Users can use the `put` command to assign resource permissions to other accounts or groups (called principal), such as the permission to delete objects.
 After the command executes successfully, the object policy information of the principal will be returned.
-The principal is set by --groupId which indicates the group or --grantee which indicates the account.
+The principal is set by `--groupId` which indicates the group or `--grantee` which indicates the account.

 ```shell
 # put object policy